-Two other controls are also available only through the mouse.
-If the mouse pointer is positioned over a drawn item in the graph, holding down any mouse button will bring up the coordinates of that point.
+A few other controls are also available only through the mouse.
+If the mouse pointer is positioned over a drawn item in the graph, holding down the left mouse button will bring up the coordinates of that point, with respect to the y1-axis.
+Similarly, depressing the right mouse button, or alternatively holding down the shift key while pressing the left mouse button will bring up the coordinates of the point with respect to the y2-axis.
 The coordinates displayed are the coordinates of a point on a drawn line, which are not necessarily the coordinates of a plotted data point.
 (The data points are plotted at the endpoints of each line segment.)
 The coordinate display is cleared when the mouse button is released.

 One vertical and one horizontal rule (line) are also available.
 Initially, these rules are tucked and hidden against the left and bottom graph axes, respectively.
-Either may be repositioned by dragging with the left mouse button.
+Either may be repositioned by dragging with the left or right mouse button.

-The menu selection File|Exit terminates the mmGraph application.
+The menu selection File | Exit terminates the mmGraph application.
 The menu Help provides the usual help facilities.